Tatjana Festerling: Political activities

 In 2015, Festerling joined Pegida and became the first-ever Pegida candidate to run for office.
 She contested for the mayoral election in the city of Dresden and gained 9.6% of the votes in the election held on 7 June 2015.
 Der Spiegel had described Pegida's decision in 2015 to invite Festerling, a woman, to work with the party founder Lutz Bachmann as an adroit move.

-Festerling demanded the "Säxit"—the secession of Saxony from the Federal Republic of Germany—on October 12, 2015, after she had already demanded the rebuilding of the former Iron Curtain over Germany on March 9, 2015.
+Festerling demanded the "Säxit"—the secession of Saxony from the Federal Republic of Germany—on 12 October 2015, after she had already demanded the rebuilding of the former Iron Curtain over Germany on 9 March 2015.

 In June 2016, Festerling was dismissed from the Pegida leadership.
 Bachmann stated that her behaviour 'was injurious to the organisation' as the reason for her dismissal.
+Since then, her activities have included patrolling the Bulgarian-Turkish border area together with a Dutch Pegida leader and local paramilitary forces.

-In 2017 she was found guilty of Volksverhetzung in Dresden and sent to prison for 120 days.
+In 2017, she was found guilty of Volksverhetzung ("incitement to hatred") in Dresden and sent to prison for 120 days.

-Personal
+Personal life

 Festerling trained in coaching and yoga and has two grown up children.